davidbobek/SAIL-Master-Thesis/markdown/thesis.md

 In order to ground the SAIL framework in established theory, this chapter will focus on the current state of research across five key theoretical lenses relevant to AI adoption in software organizations.
 The concept of AI adoption is multifaceted, involving technological, organizational, and strategic dimensions.
 The main challange is the lack of an integrated framework which is addressing the concept of "Full Lifecycle" adoption of AI in a coordinated and scalable manner.
 The aspect of AI being a very new technology, hinders the existence of established frameworks and supportive literature.
 Therefore, this chapter will rather review individual theories and models that are going to be synthesized later throughou the theoretical framework chapter.

 ## 2.1 Enterprise Architecture and AI Integration [REF]
-- EA as systemic integration mechanism.
-- EA’s role in aligning IT with strategy.
-- Potential for supporting AI alignment and scaling.

 In order to ground the SAIL framework in established theory the focus on Enterprise Architecture (EA) is crucial.
 Enterprise Architecture is providing a holistic approach to the problem of aligning IT with business strategy and goals.
 The principle of EA and its utilization in organizations is well documented in literature [REF].
 However the not so well pointed out aspect is the type of company to which EA is applied.
 Different types of companies have different needs and requirements and technological readiness.
 Software organizations are typically more agile and introduction of major changes is easier to implement and does not create a lot of resistance.
 In contrast to this, traditional industries such as manufacturing or banking are more rigid and changes are harder to implement, thus EA frameworks in these industries are more rigid and bureaucratic.